 Roasted pumpkin seeds in a bowl

-Being a better source of the memory-enhancing mineral zinc, than many other seeds, pumpkin seeds are a useful addition to your memory-boosting diet.
+These are a better source of the memory-enhancing mineral zinc than most other seeds.
 They're also a good source of B vitamins that are important as they provide protection for the brain as we age and support memory function.

 The smell of rosemary may significantly improve prospective (our ability to remember to do something) and retrospective memory.
-This was found to be particularly helpful for exam students, as well as those over 65-years old.
+This was found to be helpful for exam students, as well as those over 65 years old.

 There is some evidence that including soya in your diet may improve both long-term and short-term memory.
 The study noted significant improvements in both men and women, this included an improvement in mental flexibility.